Myopia management technology at Boardwalk Eye Care in Cambridge, Ontario

 Even without obvious signs, a regular comprehensive eye exam is the most reliable way to catch myopia early, when there’s the most room to act.

-A child trying on glasses at Boardwalk Eye Care in Cambridge, Ontario
+Dr. Sarah Fong performing a pediatric eye exam at Boardwalk Eye Care in Cambridge, Ontario

 Ways we slow myopia